-LIGO SURF 2018 Project Schedule
+LIGO SURF 2018 Project Schedule - Section 9

 The timeline for this project, while subject to change, will first involve me learning the relevant background information as listed above.
-I will also focus on understanding the necessary Bayesian analysis in order to estimate parameters and reviewing the waveform models from the LIGO Algorithm Library.
-I will also study how python can be used to perform necessary scientific computations.
-After a few weeks I will likely begin to explore stacking as a technique for gravitational wave memory detection.
-This is likely the portion of the project my first interim report will be focused on.
-I will then continue to examine the stacking technique and begin using data from LIGO to explore the ways memory manifests itself in the discovered events.
+This involves learning general analysis techniques, reviewing helpful python tactics, and trying to better understand the memory waveform phenomena.
+This information will be included in my first progress report.
+I will then focus on learning how to manipulate a waveform with memory and compute a Fourier Transform and its signal to noise ratio (starting with a very near by distance).
+I will then create a parameter $\lambda$ which should also peak at the same location as the SNR for the waveform with memory.
+After this process is complete, I will create an Amplitude Spectral Density (ASD) curve and learn how to change additional parameters to lower the power to create less noise at lower frequencies.
+This will make lower frequency bands more sensitive which is essential to detecting CBCs.
+After these first few weeks I will begin to explore the process of stacking the SNRs from the current LIGO events in order to accumulate a higher signal to noise ratio.
+In the beginning simulated waveforms will be used but as I progress I might begin to handle LIGO data.
+I will likely perform similar calculations as listed above but might once again focus on the likelihood and show that it is higher with the addition of multiple events opposed to a single event as the previous calculations have used.
+I will then continue to examine the stacking technique and explore the ways memory manifests itself in the discovered events.
 The goal will be to create the most foolproof detection approach possible.
 By looking at the data that has already been collected, I will then examine the parameters for memory we have developed and determine if they are likely to fit future LIGO data.
 This will allow me to write my second interim report and eventually final report.
 The last 3 weeks of the program I will begin working on my poster or presentation which will be presented August 24th.